 It’s taken me many years to grow this peony from seed.
 It only flowers for 2-3 days each year.
-It is spectacularly beautiful but so very transient.
-After three days the petals fall and the show is over Its beauty needs to be closely examined and enjoyed before it is gone..
-The camera must be fetched at once.
-This is a sight not to be missed. .
-I’m grateful that as horticultural students we were made to draw the details of flowers showing the intricate veining, colours and patterns and arrangement of the stamens and styles inside.
-Flowers deserve closer observation not just a passing glance.
+It’s spectacularly beautiful but so very transient.
+After three days the petals fall and the show is over.
+Its beauty needs to be closely examined and enjoyed before it’s gone.
+I’m grateful that as horticultural students we were made to draw the details of flowers showing the intricate veining, colour, patterns and arrangement of the stamens and styles inside.
+Flowers deserve closer observation, not just a passing glance.
 Like so much else in this world they contain hidden glory.

 ‘Earth is crammed with heaven, and every common bush afire with God, but only he who sees takes off his shoes.’
 Elizabeth Browning

-A closer look at this magnificent peony flower reveals something even better inside the petals , partially hidden.
-This splendid flower, like Moses ‘Burning Bush’, needs to catch my full attention.
-I must turn aside and truly look at the details in full – giving it my whole attention.
+A closer look at this magnificent peony flower reveals something even better inside the petals, partially hidden.
+This splendid flower, like Moses’ ‘Burning Bush’, needs to catch my full attention.
+I must turn aside and truly look at the details in full.

-This gracious Creator- God, who has put us in it this world has revealed himself to us in the Person of His Only Son to bless us.
+This gracious Creator-God, who has put us in this world, has revealed himself to us in the Person of His Only Son to bless us.
 Unlike the peony, which only lasts in flower for a few days, God’s glory is for ever!

 Tumultuous expectancy of good approaching.
-It is the seeing beyond what is, eyes opened unearthing hidden glory Eyes opened unearthing hidden glory..’
+It is the seeing beyond what is, eyes opened, unearthing hidden glory’.

-I’m impressed and challenged by these lovely words from one grateful heart— in Bethel Church, Redding, California.
+I’m impressed and challenged by these moving words from one grateful heart in Bethel Church, Redding, California.

 I too, want to be ‘awake to wonder’ and to ‘see beyond what is’ with my ‘eyes opened, unearthing hidden glory’.